Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Temporal Questions as a Fidelity Probe

-As shown in Table~\ref{tab:retrieval_recall}, graph expansion increases retrieval recall from 25.8\% to 71.8\% (\textbf{+46.0pp}).
+\paragraph{Retrieval Quality Analysis.} To verify that graph expansion improves \textit{retrieval quality} rather than merely leveraging LLM reasoning capabilities, we conduct a retrieval-only evaluation that measures whether the retrieved context contains ground-truth keywords---\textbf{without invoking the LLM for answer generation}.
+As shown in Table~\ref{tab:retrieval_recall}, graph expansion increases retrieval recall from 25.8\% to 71.8\% (\textbf{+45.9pp}).
 This confirms that the performance gains in Table~\ref{tab:component_ablation} stem from \textit{improved context retrieval}, not from LLM answering ability.
 The graph structure enables retrieving related artifacts that would otherwise be missed by pure semantic similarity matching.